Two-hybrid screening: Controlling sensitivity

-The Escherichia coli-derived Tet-R repressor can be used in line with a conventional reporter gene and can be controlled by tetracycline or doxicycline (Tet-R inhibitors).
+The Escherichia coli-derived Tet-R repressor can be used in line with a conventional reporter gene and can be controlled by tetracycline or doxycycline (Tet-R inhibitors).
 Thus the expression of Tet-R is controlled by the standard two-hybrid system but the Tet-R in turn controls (represses) the expression of a previously mentioned reporter such as HIS3, through its Tet-R promoter.
 Tetracycline or its derivatives can then be used to regulate the sensitivity of a system utilising Tet-R.

 Sensitivity may also be controlled by varying the dependency of the cells on their reporter genes.
 For example, this may be affected by altering the concentration of histidine in the growth medium for his3-dependent cells and altering the concentration of streptomycin for aadA dependent cells.
 Selection-gene-dependency may also be controlled by applying an inhibitor of the selection gene at a suitable concentration.
 3-Amino-1,2,4-triazole (3-AT) for example, is a competitive inhibitor of the HIS3-gene product and may be used to titrate the minimum level of HIS3 expression required for growth on histidine-deficient media.

 Sensitivity may also be modulated by varying the number of operator sequences in the reporter DNA.